fitfab/exspa/README.md

 // Run Production setup
 if (!dev) {
-  // disable `x-power-by` header for security reason
+  // disable `x-power-by` header for security reasons
-  // that way people don't this is express server app.disable("x-power-by");
+  // that way people don't that server is power express. app.disable("x-power-by");

   // Compression middleware for gzip